Live from the Southern Command in sunny South Florida.

 Now, this did not scare me.

-Well, I think at the time it did, but I don't suffer any lasting um effects from it, but a lot of people do.
+Well, I think at the time it did, but I don't suffer any lasting effects from it.

-Now, what about these kids?
+Now, what about these kids is my point.

-What about these kids that are being lied to and are being forced to lie about I'm gonna get leukemia in six months, and I'm gonna die because I am going to hey kid, have you ever heard of S chip?
+What about these kids that are being lied to and are being forced to lie about I'm going to get leukemia in six months and I'm going to die because I am going to have health insurance.

-When you probably will still be living at home with your liberal mom and your liberal dad.
+You are covered under S-CHIP in your state until you're 26 when you probably will still be living at home with your liberal mom and your liberal dad.

-Ever heard of S chip kid?
+Ever heard of S-CHIP kid?

 Just nothing but lies and propaganda.